-Myrbetriq (mirabegron) is a beta agonist that activates (wakes up) certain proteins in your bladder that cause your bladder muscles to relax.
-This makes the bladder to hold on to more urine, allowing you to go to the bathroom less often.
+Myrbetriq (mirabegron) is a beta-3 receptor agonist.
+It attaches to certain proteins in your bladder called beta-2 receptors.
+This causes your bladder muscles to relax.
+It helps your bladder hold more urine so that you can go to the bathroom less often.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.